Deepesh316/SolrNet/Documentation/FAQ.md

 #### I'm getting a Bad Request error when calling `Commit()`

-You're probably using an outdated version.
+You're probably using an outdated versionnnnnnnnnnnnnnnnnn.
 [Upgrade to a recent build](README.md#downloads)

 #### I'm getting a 404 (not found) response from Solr when doing any operation with SolrNet